aurorasmiles/WorldGuardDocs/source/faq.rst

 * You have set some other relevant flag (``pvp``, ``ride``, etc.) on the region to "allow."
 * The item in question is from a mod or a third-party plugin (see :doc:`regions/scope`).
 * WorldGuard does not yet protect that particular thing that you are trying to do.
 This is not the case for simple block place or break.
 Please make sure that you are using the latest version of WorldGuard, and if it's still a problem, :doc:`file a bug report <support>`.
-* There is a bug in your version of Bukkit, Spigot, or Cauldron.
+* There is a bug in your version of CraftBukkit/Spigot/Paper.

 .. _can-build-with-message: